CocoaPods/Molinillo/ARCHITECTURE.md

 1. First, consider the current conflict as follows:
   - Find the earliest (lowest index) set of requirements which combine to cause the conflict.
-Any non-binding requirements can be ignored, as removing them would not resolve the current onflict
+Any non-binding requirements can be ignored, as removing them would not resolve the current conflict
   - For each binding requirement, find all the alternative possibilities that would relax the requirement:
     - the requirement's DependencyState might have alternative possibilities